“You get what you pay for.”

 Our 24 hour electricians explain why cheap solutions just cause more problems

-As electricians in Melbourne, we often get a lot of questions asking for electrical advice, particularly from our domestic customers.
+As Melbourne domestic electricians, we often get a lot of questions asking for electrical advice, particularly from our domestic customers.

 These questions include the best brands to use for a multitude of electrical appliances and fittings.